 From the RSPB – Nature Education | Research – The RSPB

-Birmingham’s parks offer children, schools and families the perfect opportunity to connect with nature and also to explore how we can start to turn around the decline in wildlife and help stop the wider threats to the planet including climate change.
+Birmingham’s parks offer all children, schools and families the perfect opportunity to connect with nature.
+They provide opportunities to explore how young children can start to help turn around the decline in local wildlife and help stop the wider threats to the planet including climate change.

-There are so many ways children can get involved in green spaces but we only want you to try five:
+There are so many ways children can get involved in green spaces but in our Young Green Champions Programme we only want you to do five things: